cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

   ADa and ADb will become authenticated in a CPace protocol run as both parties will only agree on a common key if they have had the same view on ADa and ADb.

-  If an application cannot integrate the party identities as part of CI, party identities (A,B) SHOULD be included in ADa and ADb instead
+  If an application cannot integrate the party identities (A,B) as part of CI, A SHOULD BE included in ADa and B SHOULD BE included in ADb instead
   (see {{sec-considerations-ids}}).

   In a setting with clear initiator and responder roles, identity information in ADa